Consumer Unit Replacement Cost

 Types of Consumer Unit

-There are a few different types of consumer unit to choose from.
+There are a few different types of consumer units to choose from.
 In most cases, your electrician will be able to suggest the best choice for your situation.
 However, as this is a safety item, it is a good idea to fix your budget, and then choose the best consumer unit that you can afford.

 Garage Consumer Unit Cost

 These are small consumer units designed to go in a separate building like a garage, or workshop.
-They will only have the capacity for a few circuits
+They will only have the capacity for a few circuits.

-The average cost is £30-£40
+The average cost is £30 to £40.

 Pros